 There is a good reason why women almost do not buy cosmetics online.
 It is simple: without tactile contact, there is no clear understanding of whether you will like the color of lipstick, shade of Foundation, etc. This understanding is given only by direct fitting in the store.
 But now AR changing rules of trying on the cosmetics.

 “Sephora” decided to fight this incident and created its own augmented reality app called "Virtual Artist App".
-With this AR app, users can try on cosmetics without leaving their homes and clearly understand how a particular cosmetics looks on their face.
+With this AR app, users can try on cosmetics without leaving their replica name brand watches homes and clearly understand how a particular cosmetics looks on their face.

 Bridget Dolan, head of innovation at Sephora, initiated the use of augmented reality technology for Sephora's long-term marketing strategy.